-"Say, brother," the older man said to John.
+"Say, brother," the older man said to Barry.
 "Think you could give me a couple of dollars so I can get some beer?"

 "I gave you a cigarette and a light.
-Don't ask me for anything else," John answered, his voice thick with anger.
+Don't ask me for anything else," Barry snarled.

 The bus arrived.
-A man left the bus.
-The two young men walked to the back of the vehicle and sat down.
-Glimpses of nice houses with manicured lawns and expensive cars in their driveways sped by out the window.
+The two young men walked to the back seats.
+Glimpses of nice houses with expensive cars in their driveways sped by out the window.

 "I had a job where we had to move prefab homes through the downtown area.
-I learned how to talk to people then," John commented to Mike.
+I learned how to talk to people then," Barry commented to Arthur.

 The Galleria sold nice things to nice people who had nice money.
 There were boutiques, department stores, an arcade, a couple of bookstores, and a bakery full of rich looking cookies, all for the upscale people of Dallas.
 Mannequins dressed in stylish clothes stood in boutique windows.
-Mike focused on a female mannequin that wore a silky, silver shirt with large black dots on it.
-Mike realized that those clothes cost way more than the money he had in his pocket.
+A female mannequin wore a silky, silver shirt with large black dots on it.
+Arthur realized those clothes cost way more than the money he had in his pocket.
 Music from an ice skating rink echoed upwards towards the roof of the cavernous place.
-Young kids glided around the slick surface enjoying the exuberance of an affluent youth.

-John spotted a well dressed woman.
-She wore rings on her fingers, and she had a gold neckless set with rubies around her neck, with a gold and ruby cross hanging on her chest.
-The way her dress accentuated her figure said she could make a splash at the beach.
-Her face was deftly made up, but not so heavily that it made her look older than she really was.
-Her bright red lips went well with the colors on her dress and the rubies on her chest and neck.
-Mike was a little alarmed at the unabashed way John approached her.
+Barry spotted a well dressed woman.
+She wore rings on her fingers, and she had a dark complexion with black hair.
+She had a gold neckless set with rubies around her neck, with a gold and ruby cross hanging on her chest.
+Her dress accentuated her figure, and her face was deftly made up.
+Arthur was a little alarmed at the unabashed way Barry approached her.

 "You look so gorgeous.
-I am amazed by how good you look.
-If I was rich I would ask you to marry me," John gushed.
+I am amazed by how good you look," Barry gushed.

 "I've got to find me a woman.
-Let's go to Braxton's and see if we can find a couple of women there," John ventured.
+Let's go to Braxton's and see if we can find a couple of women there," Barry ventured.

-Mike wondered if John was likely to blow off the hospital and go home with a woman for a few days.
-Mike hated the way they had implied to him at the hospital that he was supposed to keep John in line while they were on their outing.
-John was supposed to be an adult.
+Arthur wondered if Barry was likely to blow off the hospital and go home with a woman for a few days.
+Arthur hated the way they had told him at the hospital that he was supposed to keep Barry in line while they were on their outing.
+Barry was supposed to be an adult.

-"I'd rather go to B. Dalton's and look for women there," Mike responded.
+"I'd rather go to B. Dalton's and look for women there," Arthur responded.

 "You and those books.
-You can't get women in a bookstore," John answered.
+You can't get women in a bookstore," Barry answered.